BAJAJ BROKING

 Calcutta Stock Exchange (CSE)

-One of the oldest regional stock exchanges, primarily serving Eastern India.
+One of the older regional stock exchanges, primarily serving Eastern India.

 Metropolitan Stock Exchange (MSE)